Akhil-Sheelam/sms_spam_Detection/README.md

 SMS Spam Detection is a machine learning project that classifies SMS messages as spam or ham (non-spam) using a neural network built with TensorFlow and Keras.
 The model is trained on the SMS Spam Collection Dataset, which contains over 5,000 labeled SMS messages.

 📩 SMS Spam Detection using TensorFlow
-This project detects whether an SMS message is spam or ham (not spam) using a deep learning model built with TensorFlow and Keras.
+This project detects whether an SMS message is spam or ham (not spam) using a deep learning model built with TensorFlow and Keras.<br>

 🚀 Features
 Preprocessing and tokenizing text data